-Current land use in this area is quite diverse; there is industrial quarrying, recreational (golf), light and heavy commercial, storage areas, and residences.
+Current land use in this area is quite diverse, including quarrying, recreation (golf), light and heavy commercial, storage areas, and residences.
 Priority development in the area is to support economic opportunity and job growth.

 The Granite Creek-No Name Mountain area could be redeveloped for a mixture of uses.
 A Master Plan is recommended that takes existing terrain into account.
 Development would happen first where utilities and roads already exist and land was quarried.
 Later, development that depended on road and utility extensions would occur.